madebyatlas/docs/docs/source/faq.rst

 Q: Are server bans able to be appealed?
 -----
 A: Bans for certain reasons are able to be appealed.
 We do not allow appeals for any action that directly violated Rule #1 or Rule #3 in ⁠rules.
-Here is a link to the ban appeal: https://forms.gle/eHd7YHyJ68x6JCQK7
+Here is a link to the ban appeal: https://madebyatlas.dev/ban-appeal

 Q: I was assigned the 'Limited' role, what does this mean?
 -----
-A: We have the @Limited role as another form of moderation related punishment below @Muted.
+A: We have the `@Limited` role as another form of moderation related punishment below `@Muted`.
 With this Limited role you lose access to be able to change your nickname, you may lose access to ⁠coding-talk, you are no longer able to screenshare in voice channels, and you must use Push-to-Talk in voice channels.
 This role may be on a timed basis and may be removed after a set time or it may stay on you forever.

 Q: Can I have the code for.....?
 -----